BPI-MangTomas/PROJECT-CLAIRE/README.md

 - Both services must be running for the application to work properly
 - Changes to frontend code will automatically refresh in the browser
 - Backend changes may require restarting the backend service
-- Pretrained models must be present in /backend/models for full functionality
+- Fine-tuned models must be present in /backend/models for full functionality